 In 2011 the Allyn Foundation, working with community stakeholders and service providers, began exploring options for developing a community- wide initiative that would support parents and families as a key part of success in early childhood development.
 The collaborative effort that evolved from this early work was named ABC Cayuga and the group continues to work together supporting families while engaged in on-going efforts to refine and improve programming.

 ABC Cayuga is grounded in the belief that young children need a nurturing community environment to thrive and to meet their developmental milestones.
 Likewise the group believes that the best way to build community is by supporting young children and their families in order to create an environment where they can learn, achieve and succeed.
 ABC Cayuga believes that the success of our children and our community are tightly interwoven.

 After exploring a number of models for community based collaboration, ABC Cayuga has adopted the Strengthening Families framework as the guiding principles for our work.
 Strengthening Families, an initiative developed by the Center for the Study of Social Policy (CSSP), is a national program embedded in early childhood work in 30 states throughout the country.
 Strengthening Families is a framework developed by CSSP over the last decade to support early childhood development and prevent child abuse and neglect.

-Over the past five years, ABC Cayuga has been instrumental in initiating, supporting and promoting many community programs and activities aimed at mobilizing community partners to build family strengths, promote optimal development and reduce child abuse and neglect.
+Over the past nine years, ABC Cayuga has been instrumental in initiating, supporting and promoting many community programs and activities aimed at mobilizing community partners to build family strengths, promote optimal development and reduce child abuse and neglect.
 These activities include the Nurse Family Partnership, Community Cafes, Born Learning Academy, Dolly Parton Imagination Library, Growing Together conference, Triple P parenting programs and many other community outreach activities.